 Thus Hogg establishes via Wringhim that religious “freedom” divorced from regard of shared space is individuating in the worst way possible.
 First, it valorizes a conception of individual freedom necessarily antagonistic to the moderating tendencies that come of one’s realization that human beings cohabitate a finite space.
 Second, it exacerbates societal divides, as the “more flexible and decentered” network promotes dangerous homophilic forms of association.
 Perhaps, then, it is unsurprising that in the digital, “networked” age, political theorists are reassessing the value of in-person spaces precisely in their capacity to “foster reciprocity and accommodation, through repeated interactions,” to use Forestal’s phrase.
 For, so long as the digital realm is associated with “boundlessness” it also harbors a dangerous, individuating conception of “freedom without society,” freedom wielded only as “a pure instrument of power, shorn of concern for others, the world, or the future.”

-Reading the narratives like Hogg’s reminds us that space isn’t value-neutral, mere staging grounds for the more significant work of conversation and information-sharing.
-Rather “human orderings of space and the meanings attributed to those orderings shape our conceptualizations of who and what we are, especially in life with others.”
+Reading the narratives like Hogg’s reminds us that space is neither value-neutral nor mere staging grounds for the more significant work of conversation and information-sharing.
+Rather, “human orderings of space and the meanings attributed to those orderings shape our conceptualizations of who and what we are, especially in life with others.”
 Here is where Hogg is particularly insightful.
 While Wringhim’s religiosity leads him to antisociality, Hogg—as Herbert notes—never reflexively equates all religious belief with antisocial intolerance.
 Rather, Wringhim’s fervent religiosity is channeled into extremism by an assemblage of forces that today tend to be associated with “the rise of the digital”: his sense of belonging to a “radically deterritorialized and dedemocratized sociality” (to return to Brown’s words), as well as his conviction that the exercise of true individual “freedom” is inherently constrained by conditions of cohabitation or what Blanchard calls the “bond of society on earth.”
 For Hogg, a particular ordering of space yields a particularly dangerous form of religious individualism.

 Strange Times and Strange Essays